luisplata/presupuesto-del-hogar/README.md

 **Installation:**

+*   **Prerequisites:** You must be accessing the deployed site via **HTTPS** (GitHub Pages provides this).
+The install prompt generally won't appear on `http://localhost`.
-*   **Desktop (Chrome, Edge):** Look for an install icon (often a computer screen with a down arrow) in the address bar when visiting the deployed site.
+*   **Desktop (Chrome, Edge):** Look for an install icon (often a computer screen with a down arrow, or sometimes within the browser menu ⋮) in the address bar when visiting the deployed site.
 Click it and follow the prompts.
 *   **Mobile (Android - Chrome):** Visit the site, and you should see an "Add to Home screen" banner or find the option in the browser menu (⋮).
 *   **Mobile (iOS - Safari):** Visit the site, tap the "Share" icon, and then select "Add to Home Screen".